 - The Handbook for Minnesota Cities includes a wide range of topics key to elected leaders, including role and authority.

-- Minnesota Cities (the League’s magazine) regularly features articles for elected officials, such as one about how to be strategic even during a crisis.
+- Minnesota Cities (the League’s magazine) regularly features articles for elected officials.

 - The Minnesota Mayor’s Handbook is available here.